reek0312/tumor-segmentation/README.md

 ---

 ***P.S.*** While not intended for real-world diagnosis, the model demonstrates the potential of deep learning in assisting radiologists with initial tumor detection and analysis.
+This project is not yet perfect and currently detects only certain types of tumors/MRIs.
+I am working on improving it, though my available time is limited.